oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 This concludes this task.
 You may now **proceed to the next task.**

-## Task 4: Create the authentication scheme
+## Task 4: Create the Authentication Scheme

 Now we will put all the pieces together to build out our custom authentication scheme.